Cover photo from Skinos Mastiha Official Website

 Our Sixth Featured Libation of the World comes from the island of Chios, Greece.

 What would you say if you had to describe Greeks in just a few words?
 We would say they are some of the most hospitable people we have come across in all our travels.
 Tourism is a major industry in Greece, but that doesn’t always translate to feeling appreciated and welcomed as a guest.
-One of the most striking traits in Greece is in most restaurants, especially local places, you will be provided at least one and, maybe, several times a free food or drink at every meal.
-That was our experience not only on the mainland but on Mykonos, Santorini, and Crete.
+One of the most striking traits in Greece is that in most restaurants, especially local places, you will be provided at least one and, maybe, several times, a free food or drink for every meal.
+That was our experience not only on the mainland but also on Mykonos, Santorini, and Crete.

 Our Introduction to Mastiha

 During Joelle’s first trip to Greece with her sister, the liquor given complimentary at the end of the meal was almost exclusively Mastiha.
 (Our 2021 trip was a mix of Mastiha and Vinsanto.)
-We never missed out on trying something new; so we went for it not even knowing for sure what we were trying.
+We never missed out on trying something new, so we went for it, not even knowing for sure what we were trying.
 It was quite a shock the first time.
 Imagine drinking tree bark when you were least expecting it.
-Technically that is what you are drinking.
+Technically, that is what you are drinking.
 To our surprise, we quickly came to enjoy it and were disappointed when it wasn’t provided at the meal’s end.

 What is Mastiha?